-Entrants may enter a research project, performance, or single substantial completed item or a body of work consisting of related items that are connected to each other in a significant and meaningful way, whose methods, materials, and social significance can be dated to before 1600.
+Entrants may enter research project, a performance, a single substantial item, or a body of work consisting of related items that are connected to each other in a significant and meaningful way, whose methods, materials, and social significance can be dated to before 1600.
 (Please note that this does not mean that slightly post-1600 material is unacceptable, but it does mean that you must connect post-1600 material to pre-1600 reality.)
-A body of work will be judged as a single “item”; individual entries will not be scored.
+A body of work will be judged as a single “item;*” individual entries will not be scored.
 Items can be from a single discipline or from multiple disciplines.
 In either case, entries should seek tell a coherent and cohesive story about a historic people, time, place, etc.

-If any entrant has an idea they are not sure will fit the competition format, PLEASE email the Kingdom MOAS, Mistress Elena Hylton (email@example.com). and she will be most happy to chat with you on a case by case basis to try and discover the best way to present your work.
+If any entrant has an idea they are not sure will fit the competition format, please e-mail the Kingdom Minister of Arts and Sciences, Mistress Amalie von Hohensee (firstname.lastname@example.org) and she will be most happy to chat with you on a case by case basis to try and discover the best way to present your work.